fvwmorg/fvwmorg.github.io/Wiki/Panels/RightPanel/index.md

 ---
-layout : wiki
+layout: wiki
-title : RightPanel
+title: RightPanel
-type : panel
+type: panel
-weight : 600
+weight: 600
-description : |
+description: |
   This is a description of the RightPanel found in the default configuration.